vbuser2004/yoapi/README.md

 ### Accounts and Credentials

-To use this API, and get the benefits of it, you will need:
+To use the yoyoapi wrapper you will need:

 - An account within the YoLink system using the YoLink application on an Android or Apple device.
 - Create Access Credentials for the API, including a UAID and a Secret Key.